How to Create SOPs Using Video You Already Have

 | Translation | Manual per language | Per-session, no consistency | AI with terminology memory |

-No single method is best for every situation.
-The manual approach gives you full control.
+No method wins every case.
+Manual gives you full control.
 General AI is fast for simple tasks.
-Video SOP software pays for itself when you’re managing dozens of procedures across teams, languages, or compliance requirements.
+Video SOP software earns its cost when you’re managing dozens of procedures across teams, languages, or audits.

 Using existing videos: what works and what doesn’t